alphabill-org/alphabill-rust-predicates-sdk/examples/multi-sig/README.md

 See ie https://mediawiki.gnustep.org/index.php/Property_Lists for plist syntax.

 It's user's responsibility to make sure that number of PKHs is greater than or equal to the "threshold".
-Up to 255 signatures is supported, user's responsibility not to set greater threshold.
+Up to 255 signatures is supported, it is user's responsibility not to set greater threshold.

 ### AuthProof

-The auth proof of the unit is array of P2PKH proofs.
+The AuthProof of the transaction order must be CBOR array of P2PKH signatures in the same order as the PKH-s in the configuration.
+Missing signature must be represented by nil (`0xf6` in CBOR) so that the length of the array equals to the number of PKH-s in the configuration.
+The signatures should be encoded as raw byte buffers (ie not typed arrays but opaque buffers).